-Trump invites UK's Johnson to White House in new year - British media
+Trump invites UK's Johnson to White House in new year: British media

 “This deal has the potential to be far bigger and more lucrative than any deal that could be made with the EU,” Trump had said in a tweet earlier this month.

-The White House and Downing Street did not immediately respond to requests for comment on the reported invitation to Johnson.
+The White House did not immediately respond to requests for comment on the reported invitation to Johnson.

-Reporting by Kanishka Singh in Bengaluru; Editing by Simon Cameron-Moore/Sam Holmes/Susan Fenton
+Reporting by Kanishka Singh in Bengaluru and Paul Sandle in London; Editing by Simon Cameron-Moore/Sam Holmes/Susan Fenton